DEPORTATION OF PERSONS LIKELY TO QUALIFY FOR

 pathway to American citizenship.

-A certain percentage of foreign nationals who voluntarily register
+A small percentage of foreign nationals who voluntarily register

 will ultimately be required to return to their homelands.